 Three separate committees review applications and select recipients on the basis of the criteria for each scholarship.
-Deadline for scholarships applications is generally mid-April and become available in the Art Department Office, M-4-456.
+Deadline for scholarships applications is generally mid-April and are available below or in the Art Department Office, University Hall, 4th Floor, Room 4232.

 A scholarship fund has been established in honor of Ruth Butler, Professor Emerita of Art at the University of Massachusetts Boston and a distinguished scholar in the history of sculpture.
 While a student, Professor Butler won a Fulbright fellowship that allowed her to pursue research in France.
-Recognizing that her trip abroad was a life-changing event, she would like Art majors at UMass Boston to have such an opportunity for contact with individuals and institutions in another country.
+Recognizing that her trip abroad was a life-changing event, she would like art majors at UMass Boston to have such an opportunity for contact with individuals and institutions in another country.

-The scholarship provides an Art major with funding for travel outside the United States for the purpose of studying art.
+The scholarship provides an art major with funding for travel outside the United States for the purpose of studying art.
 Preference will be given to projects which promote the student’s understanding of a culture other than the student’s own.
 Projects should be for either art historical research or studio work.
 In the case of art historical research, a student should propose to study at a particular archive, library, or collection.
 In the case of a studio project, students should propose to visit contemporary galleries, work with an artist, participate in a workshop, or in some other way encounter the art of another culture on site.
 The proposed project should specify plans to make contact with an institution and/or individuals in the country where travel will take place.

 Named in honor of a former student in the department, this scholarship is awarded once a year.
 This scholarship provides a monetary award for use against tuition and fees.
 Criteria for the award include general scholastic ability, potential ability in art, and financial need.

-The Sam Walker Scholarship Fund was created in 1999 by the family of Sam Walker, Associate Professor of Studio Art, at his request, to support art majors in the Art Department at the University of Massachusetts, Boston.
+The Sam Walker Scholarship Fund was created in 1999 by the family of Sam Walker, Associate Professor of Studio Art, at his request, to support art majors in the Art Department at the University of Massachusetts Boston.
 In addition to support for tuition and fees, the funds may be used “to help an art major mount a final exhibition, travel for a senior to do thesis research, or take on an art project that they would not allow themselves to consider or otherwise be able to afford.”
 The endowment of the fund reflects the contributions of his family, as well as many friends and colleagues.

 An artist, Sam Walker taught printmaking and drawing at UMass Boston between 1993 and 1999.
-He served the University community both in his department, where he helped coordinate student exhibitions and internships, and University-wide.
+He served the university community both in his department, where he helped coordinate student exhibitions and internships, and university-wide.
 His own work, in photo etching and painting, was concerned with language, memory, and the visual signs of every day life, and was both intellectual and formal.
 His work is included in the collections of Harvard University’s Houghton Library, the Addison Gallery of American Art, and the Boston Public Library, among others.

-During his appointment at the University he was inspired by the way his students managed work, family and study.
+During his appointment at the university he was inspired by the way his students managed work, family, and study.
 As a teacher, he often told his students to find what they loved and “figure out how to get someone to pay you to do it.”
 This scholarship supports students’ pursuit of the making and study of art, courses of study that he knew often seemed impractical or without tangible benefit, and likely to be put aside for more “economical” pursuits.